Skip to main content

 Project Priority Level for Storm Water Pollution Prevention Plans (SWPPPs)

-The San Diego Regional Municipal Permit (Permit) (Order No. R9-2007-0001) requires that construction sites are assessed on their potential threat to water quality.
+The Municipal Permit requires that construction sites are assessed on their potential threat to water quality.
 Every construction project on Port tidelands must be assessed and prioritized based on the project’s threat level during the project approval process.

 The Port has developed guidelines for prioritizing Port construction sites.
 The highest priority category under which a project falls will be the priority classification.
 Each construction project will be categorized into low, medium, high, and exceptional priority levels.